 |8*2=16||stays 5||3*2=6||stays 0|

 CVC (Card Validation Code) or CVV (Card Validation Value) or verification codes are 3-digits located on the back of bank cards.
 Generated by the banks, Visa and MasterCard have their own algorithm (based on private key) using the personal account number, the expiry date of the card and the service code, this information is then compared by those calculated by the bank.
 There are even banks that offer to change these numbers at will.
-These numbers are therefore impossible to compute without knowing the algorithm and the key, and there is no relation to Luhn's algorithm.

 The best practice for generating a gift card code is to generate a random number and associate a checksum with it, such as Luhn's algorithm.
 The code of the gift card is then stored in a database with its data (money, name, loyalty points, etc.).
 The use of Luhn makes it possible to ensure that the gift code is well written if it must be typed by a human or read by a machine.
 A person wanting to find the generation algorithm can not then achieve this, the random number ensuring too low probability of success.